New plan to return killer whale Lolita to Puget Sound carries big risk

 Advocates will work with Washington’s Department of Natural Resources to pick the sanctuary site.

-There, Toki can begin recovering the strength she might need to rejoin wild orcas, to relearn to hunt and to travel around 100 miles per day.
+There, Toki can begin recovering the strength she might need to rejoin wild orcas, to relearn to hunt and to travel around 100 miles (161 kilometers) per day.

 WHAT DID WE LEARN FROM KEIKO?